 The event returned to Shanghai at the Qi Zhong Stadium in 2005, when David Nalbandian recorded a 6-7(4), 6-7(11), 6-2, 6-1, 7-6(3) win over Roger Federer in the final.
 The Swiss bounced back with titles in 2006-07, before Novak Djokovic won the final Tennis Masters Cup in 2008.

 The event was reborn in 2009 as the ATP World Tour Finals in London at The O2.
 Roger Federer (winner in 2010-11) and Novak Djokovic (2012-15) are pictured with former Tournament Director and ATP Executive Chairman and President, the late Brad Drewett, for whom the trophy is now named.
 Andy Murray claimed year-end No. 1 in the FedEx ATP Rankings with victory over Djokovic in the 2016 final.

 One of Japan’s leading innovation companies, the Nitto Denko Corporation, took over the title sponsorship in 2017.
 Renamed the Nitto ATP Finals, the event was won by Grigor Dimitrov (2017), Alexander Zverev (2018), Stefanos Tsitsipas (2019) and Daniil Medvedev in 2020, the 50-year anniversary, when it was played behind closed doors due to the COVID-19 pandemic.

 In April 2019, the Italian city of Turin was selected to host the Nitto ATP Finals from 2021-2025.
-The five-year agreement will see the world’s beat players compete at the Pala Alpitour stadium, Italy’s largest indoor sporting arena.
+Alexander Zverev won his second crown (also 2018) in the first edition at the Pala Alpitour stadium, Italy’s largest indoor sporting arena.